BME 6770: Genomic Signal Processing

 100% grade = 30% labs, 30% presentation, 30% class project, 10% class participation; late assignments are not accepted; class attendance is required.

-May be pivotal to your career:
+May be pivotal for your career:

 Topics: